delusioninabox/praise-bot/README.md

 Add your ENV variables to this file locally:
 `slack_bot_auth: xoxb-xxxxxxx-xxxxxx-xxxxxx`

-Replace with your keys.
+Replace the above value with your keys.

+Also add a ENV variable with the channel ID to post to.
+`slack_praise_channel: xxxxx`

 Add these in your deployed environment also.

 _Do NOT commit this file._